-A boat wake is the area of recirculating water behind a vessel under power.
+A boat wake is an area of recirculating water behind a vessel under power.
 Depending on hull design, speed, vessel weight, and power supply, the wake of a boat can produce anywhere from a minimal flow of water and rippling chop to swelling waves of significant size.
 Mid-range recreational vessels of 35-50 feet, for instance, can throw a series of consecutive wakes of 3 feet or more.
 Additionally, novice powerboat captains often attempt to minimize the effects of their sizable wake too late, or too close, and still cause damage.
 Powered vessels throw a much larger wake as they slow down and are “stern in the water” than when they are on plane and situated horizontally.
-For optimum safety and courtesy, boats should already be at idle and flat on the water when passing.
+For optimum safety and courtesy, boats should already be idle and flat on the water when passing.

 Handling responsibilities and subsequent hazards of managing wake are constantly present for all captains.
 Significant or constant wakes can cause serious damage to real and personal property.
 Docked vessels, shoreline habitation, waterfront property, vessels not under power (such as kayaks, canoes, sailing vessels, small fishing boats, moored or anchored), marine life, and swimmers are all affected by the sudden power and force of wakes.
 For these reasons, many areas have restricted or no-wake zones in tight channels, inter-coastal waterways, ports, marinas, and populated water communities.
 The commonly referred to “100-foot rule” is a good starting point in regards to navigating under idle within a hundred feet of the areas listed above, though some instances where heavy boating traffic, vessels in distress, and larger recreational gatherings (such as races) demand more caution and courtesy from skippers.